5 Aspects of your Business you Need to Track Today to make any Data-Driven Decisions

 - Touch-points (e.g. acquisition channels, marketing emails, customer service interactions, sensor maintenance),

-you'll be able to answer virtually any question about your business with data.
-You'll be able to:
+By tracking these 5 attributes, you'll be able to answer virtually any question about your business -- about the past, present and future.
+These include how to:

-- Fine-tune your customer acquisition and retention strategies, to understand:
+- Quantify CAC to fine-tune your customer acquisition and retention strategies, based on:

-- who your best customers are and how they found you,
+- who your high-profit customers are and how they found you,

 - what their purchase triggers,